Valentin-Molina/ecn-integ-project/README.md

 * [Gazebo](https://example.com): Version 9.0
 ## Installation
 ***
-Download the projet to your user home using the following commands The repository will be a ros workspace.
+Download the projet to your user home using the following commands.
+The repository will be a ros workspace.
 ```
 $ cd ~